Bira/octopus-carnival/_posts/2023-04-30-neverwinter-noble.md

 You are the child of a noblewoman who escaped the city as it was being destroyed, shortly before you were born.
 She would succumb to her wounds and her grief shortly after having you, and you would be adopted by the Thann noble house in Waterdeep.
-They tell you about your true heritage shortly after Dagult takes over Neverwinter, and by the time the campaign starts you have decided to seek your birthright there.
+You were given a proper noble education and consumed a steady diet of heroic poems and epics.
+They told you about your true heritage shortly after Dagult took over Neverwinter, and by the time the campaign starts you have decided to seek your birthright there.

-This is a lofty goal, and a difficult one: you need strong allies, and the sort of conclusive evidence that can only be found in the ruins of the city.
+This is a lofty goal, and a difficult one: you need strong allies, and the sort of conclusive evidence for your claim that can only be found in the ruins of the city.
 It's up to you whether the other PCs know of your heritage or not.

 Neverwinter Nobles must be at least _part_ human, because the historical lords of the city were human.
 The powers suit melee defenders and give them a leaderly